adaszko/complgen/CONTRIBUTING.md

-This document is intended to lower the bar for contributing to the `complgen`.
+This document is intended to lower the bar for contributing to `complgen`.

 # How it works